ed-alvarez/broadsign-docker/README.md

     sudo docker-compose restart -t 0
 ```

-To manually configure cameras you'll need to add each device as an IP camera and use `v4l2:///dev/your_device` as the IP. (`your_device` being the volume mounted on the Docker image.
+To manually configure cameras you'll need to add each device as an IP camera and use `v4l2:///dev/your_device` as the camera URI. (`your_device` being the volume mounted on the Docker image.
 By default `/dev/video0`) as an "IP Camera" (See image below).
 By default, we provision all available cameras into the container on build and boot.

 ![](public/example-config.png)